Venafi/terraform-provider-venafi/README.md

 ## SSH Certificate Management

-1. Declare the CyberArk Certificate Manager Provider and specify the connection and authentication settings as described in the previous sections.
+1. Declare the Venafi Provider and specify the connection and authentication settings as described in the previous sections.

-   >:pushpin: **NOTE**: For CyberArk Certificate Manager, Self-Hosted, the access_token assigned to the CyberArk Certificate Manager Provider must have the
+   >:pushpin: **NOTE**: For CyberArk Certificate Manager, Self-Hosted, the access_token assigned to the Venafi Provider must have the
    > *ssh:manage* scope in order to create SSH certificates.

    **CyberArk Certificate Manager, Self-Hosted**: